reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 ## How to write an effect {/*how-to-write-an-effect*/}

-**Don't rush to add effects to your components.** First, check whether the logic you want to add can be expressed as a [pure calculation](/learn/keeping-components-pure) during rendering.
-In that case, it's not an effect.
-Is this logic specific to a particular interaction, like a button click?
-Then it might be better placed in an [event handler](/learn/responding-to-events).
-Keep in mind that effects are typically used to "step out" of your React code and synchronize with some *external* system.
+**Don't rush to add effects to your components.** Keep in mind that effects are typically used to "step out" of your React code and synchronize with some *external* system.
 This includes browser APIs, third-party widgets, network, and so on.
+If your effect only adjusts some state based on other state, [you might not need an effect.](/learn/you-might-not-need-an-effect)

 To write an effect, follow these three steps:

 1. **Declare an effect that runs after *every* render.** (This is the default behavior when you declare an effect.)
 2. **Then, check whether your effect needs dependencies.** Some effects should only re-run *when needed* rather than after every render.
 For example, a fade-in animation should only trigger when a component appears.
 Connecting and disconnecting to a chat room should only happen when the component appears and disappears, or when the chat room changes.
 You will learn how to control this by specifying *dependencies.*